Identifying thermal effects in neutron star merger remnants with model-agnostic waveform reconstructions and third-generation detectors: Conclusions

+The overlap function is also affected by the treatment of thermal effects.
+In most cases, the amplitude of the postmerger signal is lower for the tabulated approach, which leads to a worse signal reconstruction for a given source distance.
+This suggests that, broadly speaking, the range of detectability of the postmerger signal should be more conservative than that provided by the approximate hybrid approach.
+The latter overestimates the thermal pressure of the remnant, which leads to an artificially larger GW amplitude that can mistakenly translate into a wider detectability range.

 Finally, we have also computed the tidal deformability from the frequency peaks of both the $f_{2,i}$ and $f_2$ modes and through the empirical fits presented in~\cite{Guerra:2023}.
-The differences in thermal effects between the hybrid and the tabulated EoS inferred through the analysis of the tidal deformability parameter are also more apparent for the $f_2$ mode, since the shift in the frequency peaks is more pronounced.
+The differences in thermal effects between the hybrid and the tabulated EOS inferred through the analysis of the tidal deformability parameter are also more apparent for the $f_2$ mode, since the shift in the frequency peaks is more pronounced.
+However, due to the uncertainties arising from the fits, the recovered values of the tidal deformability from both approaches are compatible.

-The results of the work reported here are consistent with those recently presented by~\cite{Calderon-Bustillo:2023} who employed Bayesian model selection to explore differences between the hybrid and the tabulated approaches for the same set of GW signals.
-The differences in the posterior distributions of the main frequency peaks in the early post-merger GW spectra in hybrid and tabulated models reported here might be resolved in third-generation detectors up to distances of about tens of Mpc, compatible with the values found by~\cite{Calderon-Bustillo:2023}.
+The results of the work reported here are consistent with those recently presented by~\cite{Calderon-Bustillo:2023}, who employed Bayesian model selection to explore differences between the hybrid and the tabulated approaches for the same set of GW signals.
+The differences in the posterior distributions of the main frequency peaks in the early postmerger GW spectra in hybrid and tabulated models reported here may be resolved in third-generation detectors up to distances of about tens of Mpc, compatible with the values found by~\cite{Calderon-Bustillo:2023}.
+These results indicate that a self-consistent treatment of thermal effects in numerical-relativity simulations of BNS mergers seems mandatory to enhance the suitability of simulated postmerger waveforms in the detection prospects of future GW searches.